abdelrahmanabdelghany/WideBot-AI-assignment-Task-3-Classification/README.md

 ## Insights
 * The model strugles with two topics orbites and societe.
 This could be because there is no strong keywords for these topics.

+## Enhancements
+* Try different feature extraction methods such as Doc2vec.
+* merge orbites and societe topics to general topic.
+* fine tune a transformer based model like GPT3.